idaks/DataONE-Prov-Summer-2017/examples/simulate_data_collection/YW Model OWL/README.md

 It is shown in class Block and Workflow.

-<h3 id="2.11">2.11 reads object property</h3>
+<h3 id="2.11">2.11 receives object property</h3>

-The association *reads* specifies that an InPort reads a Data.
+The association *receives* specifies that an InPort receives a Data.
 Ports with the same alias names connect to the same Data.

 **has domain**
 * yw:InPort, yw:ParamPort